sblattj/angularBase/README.md

 ```

 # Don't forget
-(be sure to have nodemon installed via npm for rapid editing/testing)
+Be sure to have nodemon installed via npm for rapid editing/testing

 # Thanks